cuvner/pong_lab/LESSON_WORKSHEET.md

 // BEGIN STUDENT AREA
 // Quick starter: construct the game and run it. let game = new PongGame({ manualCollision: false });
+// Initialise engine scoring for the basic automatic-collision setup game.setupScoring();

 function draw() {
   background(30);